 How much does this service cost?

-Total fixed fee of £1,540.00 including VAT on the basis that all of the points listed under “this quote is for Estates where” referred to above applies.
+Total fixed fee of £1623.07 including VAT and disbursements on the basis that all of the points listed under “this quote is for Estates where” referred to above applies.

 Breakdown of Costs